 Our project boards now mirror our recently modified internal Agile Cogworks project cycle process and help us to work smarter on our client projects.

-Freedom within our internal boards allows us to experiment with new functionalities from Trello so that we can continue to spark discussions about our ideas for continuous process improvement.
+Freedom within our internal boards allows us to experiment with new functionalities from Trello to spark discussions about our ideas for continuous process improvement.

-Regular review of our processes means that we apply best practice to our favourite applications when needed.
-What’s more, Trello's adaptability and ease of use lets us make changes seamlessly (which is why you're likely to see it featured on our lists of top tools!).
+Regularly reviewing our processes means applying best practices to our favourite applications when needed.
+Trello's adaptability and ease of use let us make changes seamlessly (which is why you'll likely see it featured on our list of top tools!).

 Could you identify areas for improvement within your Trello too?